 II.
-Requests to be made by fax or letter
+Requests to be made by facsimile or letter.3

-Requests for interim measures under Rule 39 should be sent by fax or by post.
+Requests for interim measures under Rule 39 should be sent by facsimile or by post.
+The Court will not deal with requests sent by e-mail.
 The request should, where possible, be in one of the official languages of the Contracting Parties.
 All requests should be marked as follows in bold on the face of the request: